irehlove/healthcare_patient_analysis/README.md

 EDA was performed using SQL queries and Power BI visualizations to identify patterns and trends such as:

 - Monthly patient admissions
-- Average length of stay
+- Average length of stay/Operational Efficiency
 - Insurance vs patient responsibility
-- Treatment costs by category
+- Treatment costs by category Financial Distribution
 - Diagnosis frequency
 - Visit type analysis
-- Readmission trends
+- Readmission trends/Quality of Care

 ---